AdobeDocs/campaign-classic.en/help/installation/using/external-accounts.md

   To find your Microsoft CRM **[!UICONTROL Server URL]**, access your Microsoft Dynamics CRM account then click **Dynamics 365** and select your app.
 You can then find your **[!UICONTROL Server URL]** in the address bar of your browser, e.g. `https://myserver.crm.dynamics.com/`.

 * **[!UICONTROL Private Key (Base64 encoded)]**

-  Private key encoded to Base64
+  Note that the Private key needs to be encoded to Base64.

 * **[!UICONTROL Custom Key identifier]**